ikr/ikr.su-blog/_posts/2018-11-27-decoding-strings-into-typescript-enums.markdown

 Staying in a relatively safe realm of TypeScript code, with strict null checks, is all fine and dandy.
 Sometimes though one has to deal with the cruel outside world: JSON from the server or from the localStorage, user input, URL route parameters, and so on.
-Then we have to shoehorn the uncontrolled chaos from the outside into our nice algebraic type system which strives to making the impossible states unrepresentable.
+Then we have to shoehorn the uncontrolled chaos from the outside into our nice algebraic type system which strives for making the impossible states unrepresentable.
 Here's a simple example: an enumeration of Languages.

 {% highlight typescript %}